algolia/docsearch/docs/README.md

 ### Placeholders

-Values defined in the `placeholders` key of the `config.json` file can be used in JavaScript and Markdown files by using the `{{key}}` syntax.
+You can use the values defined in the `placeholders` key of the `config.json` in JavaScript and Markdown files by using the `{{key}}` syntax.

 For example if you have: